 In April 2020 the Company received a loan of \$40,000 through the Canadian Emergency Business Account Program ("CEBA Loan"), which provides financial relief for Canadian small businesses during the COVID-19 pandemic.
 The CEBA Loan has an initial term date on December 31, 2022 (the "Initial Term Date") and may be extended to December 31, 2025.
 The CEBA Loan is non-revolving, with an interest rate being 0% per annum prior to the Initial Term Date and 5% per annum thereafter during any extended term, which is calculated daily and paid monthly.
 The CEBA Loan can be repaid at any time without penalty and, if at least 75% of the CEBA Loan is paid prior to the Initial Term Date, the remaining balance of the CEBA Loan will be forgiven.
-We anticipate repaying the CEBA Loan prior to the Initial Term Date.
+The Company anticipates repaying the CEBA Loan prior to the Initial Term Date.

 On June 17, 2020, the Company closed a non-brokered private placement and issued 4,257,500 units at \$0.08 per unit for total gross proceeds of \$340,600.
 Each unit consisted of one share and one share purchase warrant.
-Each full warrant is exercisable at a price of \$0.12 with an expiry on the third anniversary of the date of closing of the transaction.
+Each full warrant is exercisable at a price of \$0.10 with an expiry on the third anniversary of the date of closing of the transaction.
 The Company incurred finder's fees of \$7,560 associated with the private placement.
-The Company also issued 94,500 broker warrants, each entitling the holder to subscribe for one common share at \$0.12 per share until June 17, 2021.
+The Company also issued 94,500 broker warrants, each entitling the holder to subscribe for one common share at \$0.10 per share until June 17, 2021.

-During the six months ended July 31, 2020, the Company issued 500,000 common shares pursuant to exercise of warrants for total gross proceeds of \$75,000.
+During the year ended January 31, 2021, the Company issued 1,555,000 common shares pursuant to exercise of warrants for total gross proceeds of \$159,400.